Camila Cabello's 2019 Grammys Performance Includes Political Statement

 Balvin performed his famous "Mi Gente" song with Camila.

-During the opening show, a backup dancer held up a newspaper that read, "Build bridges not walls."
+During the opening show, the "Safari" singer held up a newspaper that read, "Build bridges not walls."
 It was a subtle political statement, but a powerful one.

 Aside from performing on music's biggest night, the pop star was nominated for two Grammys—Best Pop Vocal Album and Best Pop Solo Performance.
 However, she didn't win in her categories this year.
 Lady Gaga took home Best Pop Solo Performance while Ariana Grande won Best Pop Vocal Album.